Ichneutica atristriga

 Ichneutica atristriga is a moth of the family Noctuidae.
-It is endemic to New Zealand and is found through out the North, South and Stewart Islands.
+It is endemic to New Zealand and is found throughout the North, South and Stewart Islands.
 The larval hosts likely include tussock grasses included Poa cita, P. colensoi and Festuca novae-zelandiae.
 Larvae have been reared on species in the genera Bromus and Festuca.
 The adults of this species are on the wing from November to May.
 I. atristriga can possibly be confused with the smaller species I. propria.
 However I. atristriga has thorax and forewings that have a pinkish tinge and I. propria has a dark streak on the discal part of the forewing which I. atristriga lacks.
 A study has indicated that the population numbers of this species have decreased.

 Taxonomy

 This species was described by Francis Walker in 1865 from specimens collected in Nelson and named Xylina atristriga.
 The male lectotype specimen is held at the Natural History Museum, London.
 In 1988 J. S. Dugdale, in his catalogue of New Zealand Lepidoptera, placed this species within the Tmetolophota genus.
 In 2019 Robert Hoare undertook a major review of New Zealand Noctuidae.
 During this review the genus Ichneutica was greatly expanded and the genus Tmetolophota was subsumed into that genus as a synonym.
 As a result of this review, this species is now known as Ichneutica atristriga.